U.S. capital running out of gas, even as Colonial Pipeline recovers | Headlines

 U.S. capital running out of gas, even as Colonial Pipeline recovers

 Washington was running out of gasoline on Friday, even as the country's largest fuel pipeline network ramped up deliveries following a cyberattack and U.S. officials assured motorists that supplies would return to normal soon.
 The six-day Colonial Pipeline shutdown was the most disruptive cyberattack on record.
-Widespread panic buying continued two days after the pipeline network restarted, leaving filling stations across the U.S. Southeast out of gas even in areas far from the pipeline.
+Widespread panic buying continued two days after the pipeline network restarted, leaving filling stations across the U.S. Southeast out of gas.

-On Friday gas station outages in Washington, D.C., climbed to 88%, from 79% the day before, tracking firm GasBuddy said.
+On Friday gas station outages in Washington climbed to 88% from 79% the day before, tracking firm GasBuddy said.
 President Joe Biden assured motorists supplies should start returning to normal by this weekend.
 "Most of these states/areas with outages have continued to see panicked buying, which is likely a contributing factor to the slow-ish recovery thus far," said GasBuddy's Patrick De Haan.
 "It will take a few weeks."

 Colonial Pipeline announced late Thursday it had restarted its entire pipeline system linking refineries on the Gulf Coast to markets along the eastern seaboard.
 Some states experienced modest improvements but still had a lot of gasoline outages.
 Some 65% of gas stations in North Carolina were without fuel, while in Virginia, South Carolina and Georgia just under 50% were empty, GasBuddy said.